-Ngwe Saung – White Sand Beach Destination Near Yangon, Myanmar
+Ngwe Saung Travel Guide – A Beach Destination Near Yangon

 Ngew Saung or Ngewsaung is a lesser known beach destination in the Irrawaddy region of Myanmar that is easily accessible from Yangon.
 The name Ngwe Saung means silver beach in Burmese language and is a suitable description.
-Although Ngapali Beach is perhaps the most popular beach destination of Myanmar, I specifically wanted to visit low key Ngwe Saung because of a picture of THIS spot.
+Yes, Ngapali Beach is the most popular beach destination of Myanmar, but I had something else on my mind.
+I really wanted to visit Ngwe Saung because of its low key vibe.. and also because I saw a of a picture of THIS spot.

 Seriously, Ngwe Saung offers more than just this spot.